 Way Station is about 20 minutes from downtown Savannah in a suburb called Richmond Hill.
 This little shop made it to the coffee list because it actually has, in my opinion, the best tasting coffee along with Shuga Girl’s.
 The atmosphere is spacious, light and airy, which is perfect for studying or visiting with friends.
 They often have fun events geared toward children or supporting local businesses.
 So before you go, check their Facebook page to see if they are offering anything that day.

 I’ve made a printout of my favorite coffee shops that I hope is helpful for your Savannah travels.
-Click here for the printable PDF or just screenshot the list below.
+The atmosphere winners are in no particular order as all are welcoming and enjoyable.

 Fall rolls around in Georgia, not necessarily because the temperatures have dropped, but because every other billboard says the Georgia National Fair has arrived to Perry, Georgia.
 Usually the second and third weeks of October is something that every middle Georgian looks forward to.
 It’s not a question of if they’re going to the fair, but when and how many times.
 The fair is literally a part off middle Georgia culture.
 Friends meet at the clock tower, watch incredibly talented performers, ride rides, and eat the greasiest, most delicious food in the world.
 Some make a game plan, checking show times online to see all the entertainment available.
 Others go for the rides, buying an armband and screaming their heart out on the beautifully lit roller coasters.
 This fair is different than any other.
 I’ve met people from all over the country coming to enjoy this incredible week-long experience.
 The Georgia National Fair is a one stop shop to experience Georgia culture, Southern charm, and entertainment of every kind.